vendia/blog/posts/2021-02-02-series-a-announcement.md

 _"Fortune 500 companies are struggling to share data across internal siloes, let alone share data securely.
-An increasing pace of regulatory requirements adds further complexity, with nearly 80% of business data living outside of an organization’s four walls.
-After scouring the DataOps landscape, we were impressed by Vendia’s turn-key data-sharing solution, enabling organizations to share data immutably at scale—with just a few lines of code.
-AWS powerhouses Tim Wagner (Lambda’s founder) and Shruthi Rao (AWS Blockchain) have joined forces to build a state-of-the-art serverless-blockchain platform that is poised to be the new standard for data sharing.”_
+An increasing pace of regulatory requirements adds further complexity, with nearly 80% of business data living outside of an organization's four walls.
+After scouring the DataOps landscape, we were impressed by Vendia's turn-key data-sharing solution, enabling organizations to share data immutably at scale—with just a few lines of code.
+AWS powerhouses Tim Wagner (Lambda's founder) and Shruthi Rao (AWS Blockchain) have joined forces to build a state-of-the-art serverless-blockchain platform that is poised to be the new standard for data sharing."_

-While Vendia focuses on enterprise and SMB customers for its near-term business goals, we’re also excited about another audience: Developers.
+While Vendia focuses on enterprise and SMB customers for its near-term business goals, we're also excited about another audience: Developers.
 We learned over the years that successful platforms are built not just on well executed go-to-market strategies, but also on making developers raging fans.
-Along with the news about our Series A investment, we’re also excited to be launching the Developer Preview of Vendia Share, bringing the platform that helped us grow our business (and excite our investors) to every developer.
+Along with the news about our Series A investment, we're also excited to be launching the Developer Preview of Vendia Share, bringing the platform that helped us grow our business (and excite our investors) to every developer.
 You can read more about our developer preview [here](https://vendia.net/blog/welcome-to-developer-preview).